pipecat-ai/smart-turn/README.md

 ### More data

-The current checkpoint was trained on a dataset of approximately 4,000 samples.
-These samples focus on filler words that are typical indications of a pause without utterance completion in English-language speech.
+The current checkpoint was trained on a dataset of approximately 8,000 samples.
+These samples mostly focus on filler words that are typical indications of a pause without utterance completion in English-language speech.

-Two data sets are used in training: data collected from human speakers, and synthetic data generated using [Rime](https://rime.ai/).
+Two data sets are used in training: around 4,000 samples collected from human speakers, and around 4,000 synthetic data samples generated using [Rime](https://rime.ai/).

 The biggest short-term data need is to collect, categorize, and clean human data samples that represent a broader range of speech patterns:
   - inflection and pacing that indicates a "thinking" pause rather than a completed speech segment